 Reaction with water

 Some metals react vigorously with water, while some others do not react at all with water.

 Example: Sodium is a highly reactive metal and reacts vigorously with water.
 This is a highly exothermic reaction.
 During this reaction; sodium catches fire because of too much heat being evolved.
 Due to this, sodium is stored in kerosene to prevent accidental fire.

 - Iron reacts slowly with water.

-- Copper does not react with water but reacts with steam.
+- Copper does not react with either cold or hot water but reacts with steam.

 - Silver and gold do not react with water at any temperature.

 Usually, non-metals do not react with water, but some non-metals react vigorously with air.
 Such non-metals are stored in water to prevent their reaction with air.
 For example, phosphorus is stored in water to prevent its reaction with air.